ethersphere/bee-docs/docs/installation/rasp-bee-ry-pi.md

 After download and installation are complete you will see output similar to the following:

 ```
-Please make sure there is sufficient ETH and BZZ available on the node's Ethereum address: 738853974f852a40f6ea9f598596ca8556bd578f.
+Please make sure there is sufficient xDAI and xBZZ available on the node's Ethereum address: 738853974f852a40f6ea9f598596ca8556bd578f.

 learn how to fund your node by visiting our docs at https://docs.ethswarm.org/docs/installation/fund-your-node

 Once the node's wallet has received the funds it will begin joining the Swarm network.
 ```

-Your Bee node needs BZZ to be able to properly interact with the network.
-In order to receive these, you will need to sign into our Discord and request your BZZ test tokens from our #faucet channel using the above Ethereum address.
+Your Bee node needs xBZZ to be able to properly interact with the network.
+In order to receive these, you will need to sign into our Discord and request your xBZZ test tokens from our #faucet channel using the above Ethereum address.

 Sign into Discord (make an account if you don't have one yet), join our Discord server, complete verification and go to the [#faucet](https://discord.gg/kfKvmZfVfe) channel.